 The story of the five-day interview between Rolling Stone reporter David Lipsky and acclaimed novelist David Foster Wallace, which took place right after the 1996 publication of Wallace's groundbreaking epic novel, 'Infinite Jest.'

-In one scene in the movie you see a book shelf of various board games in the background.
-One of the board games is "Trivial Pursuit."
-This is of note because while the movie was set in 1978, Trivial Pursuit was not released on the market until 1982.
+On a book shelf there are various board games in the background, including "Trivial Pursuit."
+The movie is set in 1978, Trivial Pursuit was not released on the market until 1982.
 See more »

 Was this review helpful to you?